Skip to content

 MAX_TURNS100Max agent turns before stopping

-For the full list of environment variables and GitHub PAT permissions, see agent/README.md.
+For the full list, see agent/README.md.

 Terminal window